Updated for 2023

 Accolades abound for Clausthaler’s award-winning brews, and it’s safe to say that their Original, formerly Clausthaler Classic, sets the bar for other non-alcoholic beers.
 Their other world-class offerings expand on that Original formula with Grapefruit, Dry-Hopped and Lemon.

-Thanks to cutting-edge brewing methods, Community captures the juicy, hop-forward deliciousness of a traditional IPA but without the alcohol.
-If your resolutions include working out, this one makes a perfect after-gym refreshment this Dry January and all year round.
+Thanks to cutting-edge brewing methods, Community captures the crispness of a Pilz, the dankness of a Hazy IPA, the maltiness of a Bock, and the juiciness of a traditional IPA but without the alcohol.
+If your resolutions include working out, these brews make the perfect after-gym refreshment this Dry January and all year round.

 Get ready to be shocked that you’re not drinking the original Black Butte porter when you sip on this NA version.
 This Dry January, go ahead and pair your chilly outdoor activities with this rich and roasty brew.